joeyology/seek-first/src/pages/about.md

 ---
-title: About Us
+title: About
-subtitle: Who we are and our identity
+subtitle: ''
-img_path: "/images/about_us_ResizerImage-1.jpg"
+img_path: ''
 menus:
   main:
     title: About